Should I Become a Welding Inspector?

 Formal training through a community college or vocational school isn't required, but some employers seek welding inspectors with postsecondary education.
 Technical programs in welding typically last 1-2 years and result in a welding diploma or certificate.
 Topics generally include blueprint reading, metallurgy, fabrication, and arc welding.
 Students might also consider 2-year associate's degree programs in welding technology.
 These programs often include general education coursework as well as welding-specific classes in arc, gas tungsten arc, and pipe welding.

-- Bolster related skills.
-Skills in creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop and drafting.
+To really shine, bolster related skills.
+Skills in creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop, and drafting.
 Welding inspectors must use mathematics in calculations to determine the strength of the weld as well as drafting skills to examine and evaluate other welders' designs.

 Step 2: Gain Work Experience